Willson Contreras Preview, Player Props: Cardinals vs. Braves

 Willson Contreras At The Plate

-- Among qualifying hitters in baseball, he ranks 93rd in batting average, 38th in on-base percentage, and 76th in slugging.
+- Among qualifying batters, he ranks 88th in batting average, while his on-base percentage ranks 36th and he is 70th in slugging.

+- In 58.3% of his 115 games this season, Contreras has picked up at least one hit.
+He's also had 29 multi-hit games.

-- Contreras has driven in a run in 35 games this year (30.7%), including 11 games with more than one RBI (9.6%).
-He has also driven in three or more of his team's runs in four contests.
+- Contreras has picked up an RBI in 31.3% of his games this season, with two or more RBI in 10.4% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.